marcglasberg/asyncredux.com/react/tutorial/the-basic-ui.md

   if (status.isCompletedOk) setInputText('');
 }
 ```

 ## ListOfTodos

 The list of todos uses the `useSelect` hook to get the list of todos from `state.todoList.items`,
-and then maps over them to render each todo item.
+and then maps over them to render each todo item component.

 ```tsx
 function ListOfTodos() {